shader-slang/spec/proposals/030-coherent-pointers.md

 We will allow pointers with different `CoherentScope` to be explicitly castable to each other.
 For example, `CoherentPtr<int, CoherentScope::Device>` will be castable to `CoherentPtr<int, MemoryScope.Workgroup>`.

+### Casting and Pointer access

+We will not allow casting between pointers of different `Access`.

 ### Banned keywords

 HLSL style `globallycoherent T*` and GLSL style `coherent T*` will be disallowed.

 ### Order of Implementation

-1. Support for workgroup memory pointers.
-2. Frontend for coherent pointers
+* Frontend for coherent pointers & pointer access
+* Logic for pointer access
-3. Support for coherent buffers and textures
+* Support for coherent buffers and textures
+* Support casting between pointers with different `CoherentScope`
+* Support for workgroup memory pointers.
-4. Support for coherent workgroup memory
+* Support for coherent workgroup memory
-5. Support for coherent cooperative matrix & cooperative vector
+* Support for coherent cooperative matrix & cooperative vector
-6. Support casting between pointers with different `CoherentScope`
-7. disallow `globallycoherent T*` and `coherent T*`
+* disallow `globallycoherent T*` and `coherent T*`

 ## Future Work